dordagani/technical_challenge/readme.md

     sudo yum install -y python-pip wget
     sudo pip install boto boto3

-6. Create the encrypted key file that will contain the keys to aws : ansible-vault create aws_keys.yml
+6. Create encrypted file that will contain the keys to aws and the ec2 region : ansible-vault create aws_keys.yml

     Enter the following values ​​(enter your keys):